mhered/mhered-test-pkg/README.md

 version = "literal: pyproject.toml: tool.poetry.version"
 ```

-Then create the default directory for changelog fragments `changelog.d/`.
-Note: add an empty `.gitkeep`  file so that git tracks the empty folder.
+Then create the default directory for changelog fragments `changelog.d/`, and add an empty `.gitkeep`  file so that git tracks the empty folder.

 ```bash
 $ mkdir changelog.d